merenlab/merenlab.org/_posts/miscellaneous/2021-10-20-targeted-binning-nif-mag.md

 ### Using modules mode output to find M00175

 You can use the following `bash` code to search for lines describing M00175 in all metabolism estimation `modules` mode outputs.
 The code filters the output so that it contains only those lines which have a score of 1.0 in the `module_completeness` column, meaning that all 3 _nifHDK_ genes are located on the same contig in the assembly.
-It further filters the output to contain only the columns describing 1) the file name and line of file where M00175 was found, 2) the contig name, 9) the completeness score, 11) the list of KO hits that we found from this module, and 12) the corresponding gene caller IDs of these hits.
+It further filters the output to contain only the columns describing 1) the file name and line number in the file where M00175 was found, 2) the contig name, 9) the completeness score, 11) the list of KO hits that we found from this module, and 12) the corresponding gene caller IDs of these hits.

 ```bash
 grep M00175 *_modules.txt | awk -F'\t' '$9 == 1.0' | cut -f 1,2,9,11,12